jpeacock/ED-Image-Resizer---EE2-Add-On/README.md

 Resizes images within Expression Engine templates and caches the file.
 This is a fork of the original plugin at http://devot-ee.com/add-ons/ed-imageresizer.
 It is more portable because it sets the cache path using $_SERVER['DOCUMENT_ROOT'] instead of having to hard-code the path in the plugin.
 It also provides an absolute path to the image using EE's config('site_url') variable.

-h1.
 ED Image resizer for ExpressionEngine 2.x

 Resize images on the fly

-h2.
 Installation

-# Copy pi.ed_imageresizer.php to @system/expressionengine/third_party/ed_imageresizer/@
+Copy pi.ed_imageresizer.php to @system/expressionengine/third_party/ed_imageresizer/
-# Change cache folder path variable to your config at @system/expressionengine/config/config.php@:
+Change cache folder path variable to your config at @system/expressionengine/config/config.php:

-bc. $cache_path = "cache/"; // with a trailing slash
+$cache_path = "cache/"; // with a trailing slash

-h2.
 Usage

-h3.
 Parameters

 * @image@ (string) _required_ : the file to resize
 * @maxWidth@ (integer) : maximum width of the resized image